Owner of pizza takeaway denies selling alcohol from back of premises in heated council meeting

-Owner of pizza takeaway near Sheffield denies selling alcohol from back of premises
+Pizza Pizza Maltby: Owner of takeaway near Sheffield denies selling alcohol from back of premises

 The manager of a Maltby takeaway says he has retrained his staff and worked with the council, following during a license review meeting today.
 (November 8).